“It’s the darnedest thing I’ve ever seen.”, referring to his short chips from the fringe around the greens.

 What are Golf Yips?

-Gene was describing what we call a conditioned response.
+In the quote above, Gene was describing what we call a conditioned response.
 The term is derived from a behavioral study conducted in the late 1800’s by Russian scientist, Ivan Pavlov.

 While studying digestion, he unintentionally conditioned dogs to salivate at the sound of a bell.